 Proponents also allege that average hauling costs are increasing in the marketplace.
 Data from a recent publication by the Minnesota Department of Agriculture refute that assertion, noting that average hauling rates paid by dairy producers in Minnesota declined fairly steadily between 1982 and 2003.
-Hearing Exhibit 48.
+I ask that this be marked as Exhibit.

 "Historical data shows Minnesota producers overall pay a decreasing rate for milk hauling during the past two decades (Table 4).
 The hauling rate in May 2003 reached a record low of 17 cents per hundredweight."
+Milk Hauling Cost In Minnesota, prepared by Su Ye, Agricultural Marketing Services Division, Minnesota Department of Agriculture,